pravj/blog-repo/content/blog/how-will-a-drone-deliver-your-food.md

 * You can’t continue to get Neeraj Chopra to throw your food because he will eventually have to prepare for the next Olympics.
 * Neither we can teleport the parcel, as there is no _public_ AWS API for it yet.

-There are many variables if we consider drone delivery as an option.
+There are many variables if we consider drone delivery as an option and the associated risks/challenges.

 **First-mile conditions**